AnggaR96s/Reforestation/README.md

-## Two parrots are sitting on a perch.
-One turns to the other and asks, "do you smell fish?"
+## I’m on a whiskey diet.
+I’ve lost three days already.